Skip to main content

 Available Classifiers

-The Python SDK provides three Bayesian classifiers:
+The Python SDK provides four Bayesian classifiers:

 ClassifierDescriptionBest For